scicloj/open-source-mentoring/list-of-projects.md

 # List of projects

-(last updated: 2025-05-23)
+(last updated: 2025-07-03)

 Here is the current list of projects for the Scicloj Open Source Mentoring program.

-* contribute a talk to the [SciNoj Light](https://scicloj.github.io/docs/community/groups/scinoj-light/) conferences
+* contribute a talk to a future conference similar to [SciNoj Light](https://scicloj.github.io/scinoj-light-1/)

-* create a [Scittle](https://github.com/babashka/scittle) plugin for [Emmy-viewers](https://github.com/mentat-collective/emmy-viewers)

 * help document [Noj](https://scicloj.github.io/noj)